rustybird/corridor/README.md

 - Any garbage software can pump identifiers into "anonymous" circuits, and get itself exploited by malicious exit nodes.
 - Trust is centralized to the gateway, which is bad enough when used by one person, and just inappropriate when shared with strangers.

 **corridor takes a different approach.
-It allows only connections to Tor relays to pass through (no clearnet leaks!), but client computers are themselves responsible for torifying their own traffic.**
+It allows only connections to Tor relays to pass through (no clearnet leaks!), but client computers are themselves responsible for torifying their own traffic.** In other words, it is a filtering gateway, not a proxying gateway.

 You can think of it as defense in depth for your vanilla TBB or Tails, for your beautiful scary experimental Qubes proxying schemes, etc. Or invite the hood to use your WiFi without getting into trouble.
 Connections *between* client computers are blocked by default.